-One study compared gabapentin 1200 mg/day, in three divided doses with placebo.
-Responder rate was 23% (14/61) in the gabapentin group and 9% (6/66) in the placebo group; the difference between groups was statistically significant.
-Response ratio was also better in the gabapentin group (-0.199) than in the placebo group (-0.044), a difference that also achieved statistical significance
+tin 1200 mg/day, in three divided doses with placebo.
+Responder rate was 23% (14/61) in the g and 9% (6/66 in the placebo group; the difference between groups was statistically significant.
+Response ratio was also better in the gabapentin group (-0.199) than in the placebo group (-0.044), a difference that also achieved statistical significance.

-A second study compared primarily gabapentin 1200 mg/day, in three divided doses (N=101). with placebo (N=98).
-Additional smaller gabapentin dosage groups (600 mg/day, N=53; 1800 mg/day, N=54) were also studied for information regarding dose response.
+A second study compared primarily gabapentin 1200 mg/day, in three divided doses (N = 101), with placebo (N = 98).
+Additional smaller gabapentin dosage groups (600 mg/day, N = 53, 1800 mg/day, N = 54) were also studied for information regarding dose response.
 Responder rate was higher in the gabapentin 1200 mg/day group (16%) than in the placebo group (8%), but the difference was not statistically significant.
-The responder rate at 600 mg (17%) was also not significantly higher than in the placebo, but the responder rate in the 1800 mg group (26%) was statistically significantly superior to the placebo rate.
-Response ratio was better in the gabapentin 1200 mg/day group (-0.103) than in the placebo group (-0.022); but this difference was also not statistically significant (p = 0.224). response was seen in the gabapentin 600 mg/day group (-0.105) and 1800 mg/day group than in the 1200 mg/day group, with the 1800 mg/day group achieving statistical significance compared to the placebo group.
-A third study compared gabapentin 900 mg/day, in three divided doses (N=111), and placebo (N=109).
-An additional gabapentin 1200 mg/day dosage group (N=52) provided dose-response data.
+The responder rate at 600 mg (17%) was also not significantly higher than in the placebo, but the responder rate in the 1800 mg group (26%) was statistically significantly superior to the placebo rate se ratio was better in the gabapentin 1200 mg/day group (-0.103) than in the placebo group (-0.022); but this difference was also not statistically significant (p = 0.224).
+A better response was seen in the gabapentin 600 mg/day group (-0.105) and 1800 mg/day group (-0.222) than in the 1200 mg/day group, with the 1800 mg/day group achieving statistical significance compared to the placebo group.

+A third study compared gabapentin 900 mg/day, in three divided doses (N = 111), and placebo (N = 109).
+An additional gabapentin 1200 mg/day dosage group (N-52) provided dose-response data.
 A statistically significant difference in responder rate was seen in the gabapentin 900 mg/day group (22%) compared to that in the placebo group (10%).
-Response ratio was also statistically significantly superior in the gabapentin 900 mg/day group (-0.119) compared to that in the placebo group (-0.027), as was response ratio in 1200 mg/day gabapentin (-1.18) compared to that in the placebo group (-0.027), as was response ratio in 1200 mg/day gabapentin (-0.184) compared to placebo.
+Response ratio was also statistically significantly superior in the gabapentin 900 mg/day group (-0.119) compared to that in the placebo group (-0.027), as was response ratio in 1200 mg/day gabapentin (-0.184) compared to placebo

 Analyses were also performed in each study to examine the effect of gabapentin on preventing secondarily generalized tonic-clonic seizures.
-Patients who experienced a secondarily generalized tonic-clonic seizure in either the baseline or in the treatment period in all three placebo-controlled studies were included in these analyses.
-There were several response ratio comparisons that showed a statistically significant advantage for gabapentin compared to placebo and favorable trends for almost reducing the frequency of secondarily generalized fonic-clonic selzures.
+Patients who experienced a secondarily generalized tonic clonic seizure in either the baseline or in the treatment period in all three placeho-controlled studies were included in these analyses.
+There were several response ratio comparisons that showed a statistically significant advantage for gabapentin compared to placebo and favorable trends for almost all comparisons

-Analysis of responder rate using combined data from all three studies and all doses (N=162, gabapentin; N=89, placebo) also showed a significant advantage for gabapentin over placebo in
+Analysis of responder rate using combined data from all three studies and all doses (N = 162, gabapentin; N = 89, placebo) also showed a significant advantage for gabapentin over placebo in reducing the frequency of secondarily generalized tonic-clonic seizures.

 In two of the three controlled studies, more than one dose of gabapentin was used.
-Within each study, the results did not show a consistently increased response to dose.
-However, looking across studies, a trend toward increasing efficacy with increasing dose is evident (see Figure 4).
+Within each study, the results did not show a consistently increased onse to dose.
+However, looking across studies, a trend toward increasing efficacy with increasing dose is evident (see Figure 4)

 Figure 4.
-Responder Rate in Patients Receiving Gabapentin Expressed as a Difference from Placebo by Dose and Study: Adjunctive Therapy Studies in Patients ≥12 Years of Age with Partial Seizures efficacy among racial groups.
+Responder Rate in Patients Receiving Gabapentin Expressed as a Difference from Placebo by Dose and Study: Adjunctive Therapy Studies in Patients ≥ 12 Years of Age with Partial Seizures